 For a quick bronze glow, add a self-tanner.

-And, don’t let anyone chide you into using vitamin D as an excuse for a getting a tan.
+Don’t let anyone chide you into using vitamin D as an excuse for a getting a tan.
 That’s a fast track to wrinkles and job security for dermatologists.
 Take vitamin D3 supplements and protect your precious skin from fine lines and wrinkles, age spots, crepey, thinning leather-textured skin.
 Be that smart person whose skin looks timelessly great over the years.
 If you need more info to help you fend off these tanning addicted folks, read my vitamin D article here.

 10. Know how to fix summer skin problems

 Click here for my tips to tackle the most common summer skin problems:

 These problems can be summer skin spoilers.
 Get a dermatologist’s insider tips without a trip into the office.